 The value of a convertible security is a function of its "investment value" (determined by its yield in comparison with the yields of other securities of comparable maturity and quality that do not have a conversion feature) and its "conversion value" (the security's worth, at market value, if converted into the underlying common stock).
 The investment value of a convertible security is influenced by changes in interest rates (with investment value declining as interest rates increase) as well as market volatility (with the conversion value increasing as market volatility increases).
 The credit standing of the issuer and other factors may also have an effect on investment value.
-The conversion value of a convertible security is determined by the market price of the underlying common stock.
-If the conversion value is low relative to the investment value, the price of the convertible security is governed principally by its investment value.
+The conversion value is low relative to the investment value, the price of the convertible security is governed principally by its investment value.
 To the extent that the market price of the underlying common stock approaches or exceeds the conversion price, the price of the convertible security will be increasingly influenced by its conversion value.
 A convertible security generally will sell at a premium over its conversion value by the extent to which investors place value on the right to acquire the underlying common stock while holding a fixed-income security.
 Generally, the amount of the premium decreases (as with an option) as the convertible security approaches maturity.